The uWSGI Emperor – multi-app deployment¶

 - Whenever an imperial monitor detects a new configuration file, a new uWSGI instance will be spawned with that configuration.

-- Whenever a configuration file is modified (its modification time changed, so touch may be your friend), the corresponding app will be reloaded.
+- Whenever a configuration file is modified (its modification time changed, so touch --no-dereference may be your friend), the corresponding app will be reloaded.

 - Whenever a config file is removed, the corresponding app will be stopped.